Lungworm in Dogs Causes Symptoms Treatments

 Faecal Egg Count (FEC) is a method of determining how many internal parasite eggs are present in a particular poo sample.
 It may also be possible to determine the different types of worms or other parasites present.
 The information on both the number and type of parasites can be used to determine whether or not a worming treatment is required.
 If an animal has internal parasites the eggs produced by the adult parasites are often passed out in the poo.
 If eggs are found in a fresh poo sample it shows that worms are present in the animal.
 The number of eggs found can provide a useful indication of the level of parasite infection, so a high egg count would suggest a high level of adult parasites in the animal.
 FEC is an extremely valuable tool to monitor parasite levels for individuals and groups of animals.
 We have a range of Lungworm and Combo kits available online and instore to help keep your dog safe.

 Regular worm counts are an excellent way of checking that your dog is worm free.
-If your dog does have worms present then a wormer should be prescribed from your vet.
+If your dog does have worms present then a wormer could be prescribed from your vet or you can treat naturally with Grapefruit Seed Extract.
 If the dog does not have worms present then there is no need to treat them unnecessarily.
 Much safer for the dog and more purse friendly for you too!

 Laura, Dolly & Reggie xxx